scriptburn/wp-hide-post/readme.txt

-Fixed a bug which was causing hide pages from menu not working Fixed a bug which was causing hide post in next previous rel link not working Fixed a bug where parameter to a filter was not being passed by reference Added option to hide pages from search engines
+Fixed a bug which was causing hide pages from menu not working Fixed a bug which was causing hide post in next previous rel link not working Fixed a bug where parameter to a filter was not being passed by reference Fixed a path related bug that was throwing error when activating plugin on windows platform Added option to hide pages from search engines
 Added test cases